+Limitations

 That’s not to say that some improvements aren’t likely.
-First, uncertainty could be quantified further, such as by considering multiple alternative models at each system level (human and water system) via ensembles or by exploring alternative inputs (scenarios, forcing, or data inputs), to more thoroughly explore plausible futures and better inform robust decision making.
+First, uncertainty could be quantified further, such as by considering multiple alternative models at each system level (human and water system) via ensembles or by exploring alternative inputs (scenarios, forcing, or data inputs), to more thoroughly explore plausible futures to better inform robust decision making.
 Second, the microeconomic and hydrological models could be improved leveraging recent scientific developments.
 For example, the PMAMP microeconomic model used in the human module, which presently assumes that water is applied in fixed proportions to land (i.e. irrigated crops require a predetermined amount of water), could be expanded to allow for deficit or supplementary irrigation [46].
 This makes possible the representation and assessment of adaptation responses at the intensive margin (deficit/supplementary irrigation), beyond the extensive (shift to less water intensive crops) and super-extensive (shift to rainfed crops) margin adaptations studied in conventional microeconomic models.
 Third, additional systems could be endogenously modelled, including through the inclusion of a macroeconomic model that provides information on the consequences of water reallocation on commodity prices, and how this in turn affects irrigators’ behaviour.
 Fourth, while we recognize that we can quantify the sum of abatement and transaction cost benefits we cannot determine the estimated benefit from the transaction costs alone as a percentage of total benefits (i.e., distinguish between the two categories).
 Thus, we can talk about total benefits from the investment but not abatement versus transaction costs separately.
 To address these, our longitudinal transaction costs database could be expanded with new data gathered over the incoming planning cycle (2021-2027) to obtain more conclusive results on the direction and magnitude of transaction costs in the future.
 This will all be a focus for future planned research.

+Conclusions

+Here we have collected, analysed and assessed the appropriate set of AC’s and TC’s associated with identifying and restoring public environmental flows in the Douro Basin of Spain and the funds required over time to purchasing and monitoring them.
+But more than that, we have for the first time collected, evaluated and reported the full set of costs and benefits that arise from those programs or policies.
+We have assembled a suitable—and importantly it is no different to earlier BCA versions—framework for this process and offered it to the research community.
+That, then, requires further testing to modify, update, and evaluate it for practical or modified use around AC’s and TC’s in general.
+This ideally will be done in partnership with public resource managers under funding and assessment agreements.
+However, that too requires future commitment to those funds, and that is highly uncertain itself.
+Therefore, it is our opinion that it faces many challenges and barriers in the future.

 References